adtac/fssb/README.md

 I've tried to make the code very readable with looots of comments and documentation for what each thing does.

+And of course, I've only implemented this for my x86_64 linux system.
+I'd greatly appreciate any help if someone could make this portable to other archs (please take a look at the `syscalls.h` file for this).

 ## License

 ```